Zenysis/Harmony-Wiki/Local-Development-‐-Step-by-step-instructions.md

 > [!NOTE]
 > The pipeline should run without self_serve folder present, but following the steps above removes any confusing error logs that could distract you at this point in the setup.

-## Prepare druid
+## Prepare Druid

 > [!NOTE]
-> You don't have to use a local druid server, but these instructions assume you do.
+> You don't have to use a local Druid server, but these instructions assume you do.
 If you're not running druid locally, you'll have to do a few things differently to get indexing to work.

+> [!CAUTION]
+> Running a local Druid server will work fine for smaller datasets, for larger datasets you may run into trouble.

 Create a shared &amp; data folder for druid:
 ```